TenzeT/KnightTour/README.md

 Download required source files - there are only three.
 This project was built with VS 2017 and #include "stdafx.h" is required in each .cpp file.
 If running on different compiler, remove #include "stdafx.h" in each .cpp file.

 ## Run
 There is currently no user interface so the starting position of 2-1 is hard-coded.
-At this starting location, the program will run successfully.
+At this starting location, the knight will 'tour' successfully and the move-history board will be printed to console.

 ## Built with
 * [Visual Studio](https://visualstudio.microsoft.com/vs/) - IDE used